The allure of the traditional dry sauna pales in comparison to the impactful light spectrum of the infrared sauna.

 Any health benefits available through traditional sauna therapy are also accessible through infrared sauna use additionally, there are a myriad of health benefits exclusive to the exposure of infrared light.

-Full Spectrum Infrared Sauna For Relaxation
+Broad Spectrum Infrared Sauna For Relaxation

 The lower temperatures of the infrared sauna create a much more hospitable and enjoyable environment.
 Many individuals report severe discomfort sitting in the 200 degree Fahrenheit temperatures of the traditional sauna.
 Rather than negotiating the over bearing temperatures of the traditional sauna, infrared heat is welcoming and enjoyable.